Warda-Syeda/matlabMRICourse/part_six_beyond_matlab.md

 ![](./BookImages/fig2.png)

-Instead of using one color for all faces/vertices of the surface, 'FaceVertixCData' property sets one color per face/vertex.
+Instead of using one color for all faces/vertices of the surface, 'FaceVertexCData' property sets one color per face/vertex.
 It is an important property to visualize surface geometrical features.

 In this example we specify a color for each vertex.
 Therefore, by setting 'FaceColor' property to ‘flat’, the color of the first vertex specified determines the face color (Fig. 3).